 How we consult on Controlled Parking Zone (CPZ) requests.

 The introduction of a Controlled Parking Zone (CPZ)/Parking Scheme, or changes to an existing zone, are usually considered in response to demand from local residents and businesses.
 Any proposal would require a demonstration that it has widespread support among local residents, in the form of a petition for example, which clearly indicates what action residents would like us to take.
-The petition would need to be signed by a minimum of 51% of the households directly affected.
-Should such a petition be received, it would be reported to the Cabinet Member for Transport, Streetscene and Air Quality, along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
+The petition would need to be signed by a minimum of 51% of the households directly affected (usually a minimum of two interconnected roads).
+Should such a petition be received, a request will be made for the appropriate approval to carry out a review, along with officer recommendations, so that all relevant matters can be considered including whether the resources required to progress the proposal are justified.
 If approval to proceed is obtained, part of the process would include a consultation with local residents and businesses.

 Legislation requires that we have regard to various factors in making a decision on whether an area should have a CPZ introduced.
 These include the views of owners and occupiers of properties but also the need for maintaining the free movement of traffic including public service vehicles, reasonable access to premises and the effect on the amenities of any locality affected.
 There may also be other matters which appear to us as being relevant which we are obliged to consider.